 - Check if you need to register for VAT.
 As part of this, you will need to consider whether the VAT Flat Rate Scheme or standard VAT scheme is the best option for you -today, the standard scheme is the usual choice for contractors as they are better off using this.
 If you need to register, your accountant will be able to do this for you and help you file your quarterly VAT returns in the future.

 Some other things to do after setting up a limited company for contracting are:

 - Learn what your company’s statutory records are and how to look after these.
 When you appoint an accountant, they will usually do this for you.

 - Register for Corporation Tax within three months of carrying out some business through your company.
 Nowadays, when you set up your new company, Companies House will contact HMRC for you.

-- If you are going to take a contractor salary in the future or you have any other employees such as your spouse, your company will need to register as a new employer with HM Revenue & Customs (HMRC).
+- If you will take a contractor salary in the future or have other employees such as your spouse, your company will need to register as a new employer with HM Revenue & Customs (HMRC).
 HMRC will then set up a PAYE scheme for your business.
 In most cases, your accountant will do this, and they will also look after any submissions to the tax office.

-- If you like to be organised, a good start when you have your own company is to be aware of when the various filing dates are for the filing of documents and payment of company and personal taxes
+- If you like to be organised, a good start when you have your own company is to be aware of when the various filing dates are for the filing of documents and the payment of company and personal taxes.

-- You might decide to set up your own business website to help promote your business
+- You might also decide to set up your business website to help promote your business.

-When forming a UK company, many contractors will use their accountant to set up their UK company.
-When you are forming a UK company, you may decide you would prefer them to do this.
-On the other hand, you can perform this process yourself, as described above.
+Many contractors will use their accountant to set this up when forming a UK company.
+When undertaking this process, you may prefer them to do this.
+On the other hand, you can perform this process yourself, by following the steps for setting up a limited company for contracting as described above.
 As a final thought, the actual setup process online takes between 15 and 30 minutes.
-I hope this read was a helpful guide for you.

-If you are thinking of closing your company for any reason there is a particular process to follow.
+Finally, if you are considering closing your company for any reason, there is a particular process to follow.

 Link to Contractor Advice UK group on